 Step 3: Add minced garlic clove, dijon mustard, maple syrup, and salt and pepper.
 Whisk to combine.

-Prepping the Salad:
+Prepping the Salad

-What makes this Winter Blood Orange Salad healthy?
+Blood Orange Salad FAQS

 - You can use any lettuce or leafy green you choose in this salad.
 I recommend using spring greens, spinach, romaine, or bib lettuce.

-- When preparing your blood oranges, you can cut them into rounds, removing the peel, I think this shows off their beautiful color the best, but you can also cut the oranges into sections or bite sized pieces.
+- When preparing your blood oranges, you can cut them into rounds, removing the peel, I think this shows off their beautiful color the best, but you can also cut the oranges into sections or bite-sized pieces.

 Winter Blood Orange Salad with Fennel